Complaints about school admissions

 What if my complaint is about a waiting list?

 Waiting lists must be run fairly and in line with the admission authority's published admission criteria.
-If your problem is just about a waiting list, you cannot appeal to an appeal panel so you can make your complaint straight to us.
+If your problem is just about a waiting list, you cannot appeal to an appeal panel so you can make your complaint straight to us, once the admission authority's complaints process has been completed.

 Examples of some complaints we have considered